 “Well, not anyone who knows me well enough to want to pull a prank on me.”

 Benni and Adrick sometimes worked together on projects that required artistic talent alongside programming.
 They had even developed a few simple games together, although they had never made a splash in that department.
 Neither of them had dedicated enough energy to the projects for that.
-They only did it as a sort of fun side-project.
+They only did it for their own amusement.

 “You don’t have to know someone all that well to want to prank them,” Benni said.
 “Some people just like messing with everyone to get their jollies.”

 Adrick shrugged.
 “I guess.
 The point remains: I haven’t shared access to my space to anyone but you.
-And you said you scrubbed my passcode date from your system.”
+And you said you scrubbed my passcode data from your system.”

 “Well, I didn’t,” Benni said.

 Ne made a series of gestures, which told Adrick ne was cycling through system menus.
 By default, other lens users couldn’t see what you were doing.
 Benni flicked hans eyes toward Adrick.
-With another quick set of gestures, he opened his system screens up so that Adrick could see them, too, projected in the space in front of Benni.
+With another quick set of gestures, ne opened hans system screens up so that Adrick could see them, too, projected in the space in front of Benni.

 Adrick’s menus were set up to look like they had been taken from the displays of old physical screens.
 They took the form of glowing words and lines and circles, like light given form and function.